Test in a live environment

 In this example, ChromePdfRenderer is used to convert HTML content to a PDF.
 If something goes wrong, BugSnag's Notify method is called, logging the exception without interrupting the application flow.

 Bugsnag for C# offers a practical, efficient solution for error monitoring and resolution.
 It's a blend of real-time error reporting, detailed diagnostics, and customizable error handling.
 By integrating Bugsnag, developers can enhance not only their workflow but the reliability and quality of their applications.
 For those looking to dive deeper into Bugsnag's capabilities or contribute to its ongoing development, resources are readily available on the official Bugsnag website, including comprehensive documentation and a vibrant developer community.
-And you can also explore the free trial of IronPDF.
-And it's license starts from $749 and onwards.
+And you can also explore the free trial of IronPDF and learn about its license options starting from $749 onwards.